-Tools such as Oracle Data Pump and Oracle Recovery Manager require access to the old software keystore to perform decryption and encryption operations on data exported or backed up using the software keystore.
-You can migrate from the software to the external keystore.

-Along with the current master encryption key, Oracle keystores maintain historical master encryption keys that are generated after every re-key operation that rotates the master encryption key.
+Tools such as Oracle Data Pump and Oracle Recovery Manager require access to the old TDE wallet to perform decryption and encryption operations on data exported or backed up using the TDE wallet.
+Along with the current master encryption key, Oracle keystores maintain historical master encryption keys that are generated after every rekey operation that rotates the master encryption key.
 These historical master encryption keys help to restore Oracle database backups that were taken previously using one of the historical master encryption keys.

-Migrating Between a Software Password Keystore and an External Keystore You can migrate between password-protected software keystores and external keystores.
+Migrating from a TDE Wallet to Oracle Key Vault You can migrate between password-protected TDE wallets and external keystores in Oracle Key Vault.